Ahmed Saif: Professional

-Saif entered the Q School at the end of the 2012–13 season in an attempt to become Qatar's first professional snooker player.
+Saif entered the 2013 Q School in an attempt to become Qatar's first professional snooker player.
 In the first event he beat fellow countryman Mohsen Bukshaisha, before falling to Shane Castle in the last 64.
 However, with wins over Zack Richardson, Duane Jones, Michael Georgiou, Antony Parsons and Jamie Clarke in the second event, Saif reached the semi-final stages and won a place on the main tour for the 2013–14 and 2014–15 seasons.

 Saif was to endure a difficult debut season as a professional, as he failed to win a single match, winning only fourteen frames in fourteen matches, six of which came in his 10–6 loss to Scott Donaldson in the 2014 World Snooker Championship first qualifying round.
 He finished the season ranked 130.

 Saif's first match win as a professional came in January 2015 at the minor-ranking Xuzhou Open over Chinese amateur Long Yun.
 Later, he achieved his first win in a full ranking event, beating Anthony Hamilton 4–0 at the 2015 Welsh Open, closing out the match with a 95 break which is the highest of his career in competitive play.
 However, Saif was whitewashed in the next round 4–0 by Alan McManus.
 He ended his stint on the tour ranked world number 117 and failed to come through Q School in an attempt to win his place back.